garrandall/popular-music-data/tracks/your-love-keith-sweat.md

 Tell me what happened
 Are we living a lie, baby
 Is that magic gone
-Ooh, do you feel the same way you used to, girl
+Oh, do you feel the same way you used to, girl
-Ooh, tell me is it wrong for us to love like this
+Oh, tell me is it wrong for us to love like this

 How deep is your love
 How deep is your love
 How deep is your love
 Oh…ho…oh…oh…

 You run your fingers through my hair